Ramin-RX7/RSS-Feed/README.md

 This project is intended to only be used as an API, it does not include a frontend server on it's own but can be easily connected to one by adding the server to docker-compose services (You may also want to nginx ports)

+### Related apps

+Althoug this project can be considered a complete project, I have also managed to make 3 microservices out of it that can interact with it.

+The idea in these microservices is that `RSS-Feed` be only used to save podcast details and their corressponding episodes and our microservices be in charge of other actions.

+So beside this project, we have:

+- [Authorization](https://github.com/Ramin-RX7/RSS-MS-Authorization) which is responsible for authentication and autherization of users.
+- [Accounts](https://github.com/Ramin-RX7/RSS-MS-Accounts) which is responsible for account of users and all interactions of users.
+- [Podcasts](https://github.com/Ramin-RX7/RSS-MS-Podcasts) which is responsible for providing external API for podcasts.

+> It worth mentioning that these microservices are written FastAPI and use MongoDB for database.

 ### Upcoming updates
 - Playlists (listen later)